MadLadSquad/UntitledImGuiFramework/README.md

 Coming soon, follow our [youtube channel](https://www.youtube.com/channel/UCWKEvueStyfeMGnkvVJuGxQ) and the [UntitledDesktopEnvironment wiki](https://trello.com/b/HmfuRY2K/untitleddesktop) for updates and some feature highlights soon!

-The organization board can be found [in this trello board], it contains organization information on all projects releated to UDE and what features, we have on the list.
+The organization board can be found [in this trello board](https://trello.com/b/HmfuRY2K/untitleddesktop), it contains organization information on all projects releated to UDE and what features, we have on the list.
 You can find the framework in its corresponding card